A sleeping bag is an integral part of any camping trip.

 This mummy-style military sleeping bag is up to 83 inches long, yet it weighs just 5 pounds, making it easy to carry along for any outdoor trip.

-The hood of the bag can also be adjusted to prevent additional heat loss.
+The bag’s hood can also be adjusted to prevent additional heat loss.

 This is an excellent value purchase with a rating of 10 degrees.